sait-wbdv/assessments/dsgn270/design/assignment-1/README.md

-# Assignment 1: Website Review
+# Assignment 1: Website Critique
 Select a public, multi-page website of your choice.
 Write a 600-750 word critique evaluating of this website, based on the terminology and concepts you've learned in this course.

 ## Questions to think about